leongcheefai/protein-tracker-app/documents/ui_screens_breakdown.md

-# Protein Pace — UI Screens Breakdown
+# Fuelie — UI Screens Breakdown

 ## Overview
-This document breaks down the UI development phases and individual screens for the Protein Pace app, organized by development milestones from the masterplan.
+This document breaks down the UI development phases and individual screens for the Fuelie app, organized by development milestones from the masterplan.

 ---